 While U.S. President Bill Clinton throughout his two terms was an adamant supporter of renewed relations between North and South and a de-escalation of the conflict, with George W. Bush (2001-2009) a president was elected into the highest office of the United States who had a decidedly anti-North Korean agenda.
-The culmination of this was reached in Bush's inclusion of North Korea into his infamous "axis of evil" that he brought up during his "State of the Union Address" in 2002.
-The increasingly paranoid military regime in the North used such saber-rattling from the U.S. to subsequently speed up the development of its Nuclear Weapons Program, leading to a first nuclear test conducted on October 16, 2006.
-Consequently, U.S.-South Korea relations deteriorated in the wake of such escalations as well, in particular under the leadership of former human rights laywer Roh Moo hyun, who was elected into the presidential office in 2002 after a decidedly anti-American campaign during which he vowed "to create greater distance between Washington and Seoul" (Feinerman 2005:215).
+This culminated in Bush's inclusion of North Korea into his infamous "axis of evil" that he brought up during his "State of the Union Address" in 2002.
+The increasingly paranoid military regime in the North used such sabre-rattling from the U.S. to speed up the development of its Nuclear Weapons Program, leading to a first nuclear test on October 16, 2006.
+U.S.-South Korea relations deteriorated as well, in particular under the leadership of former human rights lawyer Roh Moo hyun, who was elected into the presidential office in 2002 after a decidedly anti-American campaign during which he vowed "to create greater distance between Washington and Seoul" (Feinerman 2005:215).

-Furthermore, besides such world political shifts caused by the "Global War on Terror", the day-to-day agitation of a dense network of leftist-nationalist South Korean NGOs and event-based "cititzens' movements" (Cp.
+Besides such world political shifts caused by the "Global War on Terror", the day-to-day agitation of a dense network of leftist-nationalist South Korean NGOs79 and event-based "cititzens' movements" (Cp.
 Shin Kwang-Yeong 2006), many of whom grew out of the minjung movement that was slowly abating from the early 1990s onwards (Cp.
-Abelmann 1997, Kim Dong-choon 2006), proved to be crucial factors in the massive re-imagining of the U.S. at that time just as well.
-The United States, whose decision to divide Korea was now understood to not only have led to millions of lives lost during the Korean War, but also to have ushered in "anticommunism as the state ideology and extinguishing the once-vibrant post-1945 social movements" (Lee 2007:42), was to many houses over 100 factories built by South Korean companies, in which tens of thousands of North Korean workers produce goods for a fraction of the wages South Korean workers would need to be paid.
+Abelmann 1997, Kim Dong-choon 2006), proved to be crucial factors in the massive re-imagining of the U.S..
+The United States, whose decision to divide Korea was now understood to not only have led to millions of lives lost during the Korean War, but also to have ushered in "anticommunism as the state ideology and extinguishing the once-